ttran2001/ttran2001.github.io/README.md

 2. Check the status by typing `systemctl status sshd`.
 If it is not active, type `systemctl start sshd`
 3. After installing the putty, type `ssh -p53997 sysadmin@129.244.245.111`
 4. Type the password for the ssh (If you are in Codi class, it is the same password when setting up your putty)

+(Note: If you do not know your password that your professor gave you, message him.
+Thought I mess up and create a new Virtual Machine for fun to help me just to make sure my documentation is written correctly)

 ### Installing a browser